- Immunotherapy is used in treating kidney cancer to help your immune system fight off abnormal cells.

 There are many different types of immunotherapy, so it’s difficult to give an estimate of the overall success rates for treatment.
 However, research has helped to reveal some trends that may improve treatment outlook.

-For example, combination therapies that use immunotherapy with a targeted therapy are thought to
+For example, combination therapies that use immunotherapy with a targeted therapy are thought to be more successful in treating advanced kidney cancer than using each treatment individually.

 Several studies have demonstrated that combining treatments can improve progression-free survival, the amount of time that patients go without their disease worsening.